Social

 Fairtrade

 Fynbo Foods is certified by Flo-Cert GmbH according to the international Fairtrade Standard.
-This means that we are allowed to produce products carrying the international Fairtrade label.
+This certification allows us to produce products carrying the international Fairtrade label.
+Within our Fynbo range, nearly all products feature the white Fairtrade sugar label.

-Fairtrade is an international labeling scheme aimed at improving the working and living conditions of some of the world's poorest farmers in Africa, Asia, South and Central America, and promoting environmental protection.
-Approximately 1.5 million farmers and workers benefit from the organization's work, and the organization monitors the compliance with national agreements on minimum wages and working conditions, as well as creating positive growth, such as building schools or investing in cultivation methods improvement.
+Fairtrade is an international labeling scheme with the purpose of improving the working and living conditions of some of the world's poorest farmers in Africa, Asia, South and Central America, while also promoting environmental protection.
+The organization’s work includes monitoring compliance with national agreements on minimum wages and working conditions.
+Additionally, Fairtrade fosters positive growth by initiatives such as building schools and investing in improved cultivation methods.

 Fairtrade